 Add the salt and pepper.

-Set the Crock Pot on high for two to three hours, or four hours on low.
+Set the Crock Pot on high for three hours, or four hours on low.

-I cooked mine for about 2-1/2 hours and it came out a tad crunchy.
+I cooked my Crock Pot corn on the cob with coconut milk for about 2-1/2 hours and it came out a tad crunchy.
 Three hours on high is ideal for a softer bite.

 - 6 - 8 ears of corn